-There are no middle men at Dilli Grey – we know all our suppliers personally and have built deep relationships.
+There are no middle men at Dilli Grey – we know all our suppliers personally and have built deep relationships over years of collaboration.
 It’s just about being kind, open, honest and FAIR on a really human-to-human level.
 Not only in how we make our products, but how we pay for them too.

-We visit not only the workshops, but the women-led co-operative villages whose skills embellish many of our hand-embroidered and hand-quilted designs.
+We visit not only the workshops, but the women-led co-operatives whose skills embellish many of our hand-embroidered and hand-quilted designs.
 Listening to these women's stories and learning how best we can support them and their families allows our work with them to feel more collaborative and authentic.
 Working flexibly from home brings them the satisfaction of financial independence, but crucially allows them to stay in their villages and with their children.

 The fundamental model that Dilli Grey is built on is to provide affordable, accessible, ethically made fashion and homewares - all year round.
 To enable us to do that we price our pieces fairly from the get go.
 We pay fairly for our production and obviously as a growing commercial business we factor in profit and overheads, but what we don't build in is the inflated cost so that in 6 months time we can offer huge discounted sales.
 This is the model that large volume, fast-fashion retailers are built on.
 I worked for high-street brands for 20 years.
 I know how it works.
 Buying huge volumes and creating an inflated 'full price' so you can still make a profit in a 60% off sale.

 We also 'buy conservatively' which means we aren't left with huge volumes of stock at the end of the season that we need to shift.
 Often we sell out of popular designs and whilst I know that disappoints many, I would rather we were in a position where we had zero waste at the end of the season.
 Occasionally you will see our 'Last Few' sale pop up on the website, where we offer discounts on the very 'last few' of a design that we are not repeating, this ensures we have an empty stockroom at the end of each season, with no garments ending up in landfill, which is the sad case with many high-street brands.
 We often rework styles season after season as we believe in timeless, good design - so chances are we will reimagine a popular shape in a fresh printway to create a new look.

 As always, thank you for being part of the Dilli Grey tribe, I love your passion and having you as part of what we do means the world.